makingweirdthings/makingweirdthings.github.io/_toys/costs.md

 * Silicone accelerant for slush casting.
 * Vacuum pump and chamber for silicone degassing.
 I'm hoping I can get away without this using

+## Things I bought, and didn't use

+* 1/4&quot; wooden dowels for tool making
+* FlexFoam-iT III for as a mold support
+* Lexan sheet, because I'm not using the foam

 ## Cutting costs: